John Lawrence, MD, President

-An expert on the modern Middle East, Dr. Al-Tikriti earned a bachelor’s degree in Arab Studies from Georgetown University, a master’s degree in International Affairs from Columbia University and a doctorate in Ottoman History from the University of Chicago in 2004.
+An expert on the modern Middle East, Iraq, and Turkey, Dr. Al-Tikriti is currently associate professor of Middle East history at the University of Mary Washington.
+He holds a bachelor’s degree in Arab studies from Georgetown University, a master’s degree in international affairs from Columbia University, and a doctorate in Ottoman history from the University of Chicago.
 He has also studied at Bogaziçi Üniversitesi in Istanbul, the Center for Arabic Studies Abroad in Cairo, and the American University in Cairo.
-He is the recipient of several grants and scholarships, including a Fulbright, a U.S. Institute of Peace Fellowship, and a NEH/American Research Institute in Turkey grant.
+Dr. Al-Tikriti is the recipient of several grants and scholarships, including a Fulbright, a United States Institute of Peace fellowship, and a grant from the National Endowment for the Humanities/American Research Institute in Turkey.

 Kelly S. Grimshaw, RN MSN APRN CCRN

-Kelly Grimshaw joined MSF in 1999, establishing a Tuberculosis program in Turkmenistan.
-She has since worked as a Nurse Practitioner and Project Coordinator and China, Sierra Leone, Indonesia, and Zambia assisting those affected by civil and ethnic conflicts as well as the HIV pandemic.
-Kelly also provided further assistance and program oversite as Medical Coordinator in Angola, Liberia, Ivory Coast and Nigeria with responses to cholera, Marburg Hemorrhagic Fever, meningitis and measles outbreaks.
+Kelly Grimshaw joined MSF in 1999, establishing a tuberculosis program in Turkmenistan.
+She has since worked as a Nurse Practitioner and Project Coordinator in China, Sierra Leone, Indonesia, and Zambia assisting those affected by civil and ethnic conflicts as well as the HIV pandemic.
+Kelly also provided further assistance and program oversite as Medical Coordinator in Angola, Liberia, Ivory Coast, and Nigeria with responses to cholera, Marburg Hemorrhagic Fever, meningitis, and measles outbreaks.
 In the US she has volunteered her services to the MSF-USA's Speaker's Bureau throughout the country and Refugee Camp in the Heart of the City exhibits.
 She currently works in nursing education.

 Ramin Asgary, MD, MPH